ShaswataKOD/Portfolio-Projects/Groq_Chat/ReadME.md

 Welcome to **LLM Chat Interface** — a fast, interactive chatbot built with **Streamlit** and **Groq API**, enabling real-time conversations with cutting-edge open-source LLMs like LLaMA, Mistral, and Gemma! 🚀

-> 🛠️ Developed as part of my internship training, this project explores real-world use of LLMs, document-based Q&A, and RAG pipelines via LangChain.
+> 🛠️ Developed as part of my internship training, this project explores real-world use of LLMs, document-based Q&A via LangChain.

 ---